Regression Analysis > Cook’s Distance

 Cook’s distance, Di, is used in Regression Analysis to find influential outliers in a set of predictor variables.
 In other words, it’s a way to identify points that negatively affect your regression model.
 The measurement is a combination of each observation’s leverage and residual values; the higher the leverage and residuals, the higher the Cook’s distance.

 Several interpretations for Cook’s distance exist.
+There isn’t a universally accepted rule for cut off points.

 - Other authors suggest that any “large” Di should be investigated.
 How large is “too large”?
 The consensus seems to be that a Di value of more that 1 indicates an influential value, but you may want to look at values above 0.5.
 Any value that sticks out from the other (like the one in the above chart) should also be investigated.